Skip to main content

 Result: Cost €2.45, Stock 500 → €1225.00

-Build a standardized specs line from multiple fields.
+Build a standardized specs line from several fields.
 Formula:

 concat({{product.weight}}, " ", {{product.weight_unit}}, " | ", {{product.length}}, "×", {{product.width}}, "×", {{product.height}}, " ", {{product.dimension_unit}})